Grab launches GrabPay e-wallet in hawker stalls, restaurants and shops in Singapore

 - Scan the QR code displayed by the merchant (e.g. On the payment counter)

 - Key in the amount payable and slide the navigation bar to send it to the merchant.
-Both the seller and the customer are then instantly notified of the completed transaction on each of their Grab apps.
+Both the seller and the consumer are then instantly notified of the completed transaction on each of their Grab apps.